dwarvesf/playground/_memo/builder-design-pattern.md

 Notice how by defining each step as method we (the consumer, one that uses the builder) can easily add/skip/modify certain properties of the object, this would all have been hidden away by the Factory class.
 And the method chaining helps with the readability too.

 ### Real life examples
-Jquery was one of the early pioneers to adopt this pattern in their APIs, those little `$(something).on("click", func).toggle("class")...` is the Builder pattern in action.
+jQuery was one of the early pioneers to adopt this pattern in their APIs, those little `$(something).on("click", func).toggle("class")...` is the Builder pattern in action.
 In fact, the javascript ecosytem is very fond of this pattern, some other libraries that make use of this are:

 - [wretch](https://github.com/elbywan/wretch) - a wrapper for native Fetch API with intuitive syntax
 - [zod](https://github.com/colinhacks/zod) - a schema validation library